DNT-Khoa/Python-DSA/README.md

 # Python-DSA

-In repository contains some solutions I implemented for the Udemy course "Java Data Structures and Algorithsm Masterclass"; however, Python will be the programming language I used instead of Java
+This repository contains my solutions for many problems, categorized into different topics, that I collected through different courses on Udemy and on internet.
+I will mainly use Python to implement the solutions.